-The Dallas-based digital marketing company The Time Group will be launching a variety of digital TV series featuring the best of Texas.
-The first of these series is Texas Foodies TV, and it’s hosted by none other than—drumroll please—Chef Nikky Phinyawatana.
+The Dallas-based marketing company The Time Group will launch a variety of digital TV series featuring the best of Texas.
+The first of these is Texas Foodies TV, and it’s hosted by none other than—drumroll please—Chef Nikky Phinyawatana.

 Texas Foodies TV celebrates the diversity of the Dallas food scene

 More importantly, Texas Foodies TV celebrates the diversity of the Dallas food scene.
-The show takes a deeper look into the passions and challenges that drive the industry’s luminaries, as well as how their culture influences their food.
+The show takes a deeper look into the passions and challenges that drive the industry’s luminaries.
+It also demonstrates how their culture influences their food.

-The show’s first episode streamed on April this year; in a few short months, the show has already built up a 450,000-strong subscriber base.
+The show’s first episode streamed in April this year.
+In a few short months, the show has already built up a 450,000-strong subscriber base.
 It’s also begun to generate some media buzz—Dallas Innovate has taken notice, and so has Yahoo.com.